 The institute has yet to release the data for 2022, but we expect this to be over $100 billion.

 If you have a qualifying chronic condition, you can access a segment of the death benefit as one of the living benefits.

-Some types of OLI, like Indexed Universal Life insurance (IUL) or Variable Universal Life insurance (VUL), offer more flexible investment options by letting you store parts of your cash value of the policy in subaccounts linked to the stock market.
+Some types of OLI, like Indexed Universal Life Insurance (IUL) or Variable Universal Life Insurance (VUL), offer more flexible investment options by letting you store parts of your policy’s cash value in sub-accounts linked to the stock market.

-Compared to some retirement plans, like the 401k, OLI doesn’t have significant restrictions on the contributed amount of money.
+Compared to some retirement plans, like the 401k, OLI doesn’t have significant restrictions on the money contributed.
 However, if you contribute too much in seven years, your policy may become a Modified Endowment Contract (MEC) and lose its tax-favored status.

-Unlike with 401k or IRA, the funds from the cash value can be withdrawn before the policyholder reaches a certain age without any penalties.
+Unlike a 401k or IRA, the funds from the cash value can be withdrawn before the policyholder reaches a certain age without any penalties.